Review: Sharp Teeth by Toby Barlow

 It is a fascinating time to be alive.

-But back to our book: There is also a lot going on in the story and the scenes are sometimes short and shifting and it gets tricky to keep track of all the threads.
+But back to Sharp Teeth: There is also a lot going on in the story and the scenes are sometimes short and shifting and it gets tricky to keep track of all the threads.
 I considered it part of the fun and was fine with rereading a passage that dipped a bit far in to the stream of consciousness.
 But I could see how that would annoy some.
 But this book isn’t for everyone even though I think anyone who has any interest in the written word should give it a try.

 Also keep in mind that it’s about werewolves.
 And not the happy, fluffy kind that litter urban fantasy.
 And the horror is there along with some blood and guts (tastefully done, mind you, no pun intended).
-Expect a twists and surprises and maybe a cliche or two but mostly expect a different literary experience.
+Expect twists and surprises and maybe a cliche or two but mostly expect a different literary experience.

 And, yes, it really shouldn’t work.